eschen42/aceincl/README.md

   - Write Icon code to reproduce values in list `x` to `f` if it is a file;
     otherwise to `&errout` and `f` is discarded.

-## selectRecordFromListByField.icn

-Procedure to produce records from a list of records (or a list of tables), matching specified criteria.

-- This is currently NOT coded efficiently, so only use it on small lists or tables.
-- Also, at present, the co-expression is refreshed and (as an apparent consequence) leaks memory.
-- For a better way to do this, see [fix_selectRecordFromListByField.icn](https://sourceforge.net/p/unicon/mailman/attachment/CACb17F7MTimKsVuYS0LCmB6CpuE1pLvTZBtdCiNZRJEzFsFeKA%40mail.gmail.com/1/), which I will eventually apply here instead.
-  - Even so, there is yet the need to incorporate a "fuzzy binary search" to speed things up immensely for larger lists or tables.

-#### procedure `selectRecordFromListByField(Lfrom, sField, Ctest)` : R1, ...

-- Produce matching records (or tables) `X`
-  - from list `Lfrom` (`type(Lfrom[i]) == "record" | "table"`)
-  - where `X[sField] @ Ctest` succeeds

-#### procedure `selectRecordFromListByFieldL(Lfrom, sFieldL, Ctest)` : R1, ...

-- Produce matching records (or tables) `X`
-  - from list `Lfrom` (`type(Lfrom[i]) == "record" | "table"`)
-  - where this succeeds:<br />
-    `L := []; every put(L, X[!sFieldL]); L @ Ctest`

-## wora.icn

-Procedure to produce a value that can be read globally but can be reset only by the co-expression that set it it initially.

-#### procedure `wora(id,del)` : x (lvalue or rvalue)
-  - Set or read a globally visible read-only value,
-    - which is resettable by the C that creates it.
-  - `id` identifies the value; it is a key to a static table.
-  - `del` signifies that the value is to be deleted, but only when specified by the creator.
-    - Otherwise, this argument is ignored.

 ## LiComboP.icn